Boernerowo: After the Second World War

 In 1971, at 49 Kaliskiego Street, in place of the former chapel, was built the Church of Our Lady of the Sharp Gate.

 In 1987, the neighbourhood was renamed back to Boernerowo.

-In 2007, the monument dedicated to Ignacy Boerner was unvailed at the corner of Kaliskiego and Kutrzeby Streets.
+In 2007, the monument dedicated to Ignacy Boerner was unveiled at the corner of Kaliskiego and Kutrzeby Streets.

 In 2013, its 62 historic wooden houses and urban layout were placed onto the heritage list.

-Overview
+Characteristics

 The Church of Our Lady of the Sharp Gate in Boernerowo.

 Boernerowo is a housing estate of detached and semi-detached houses.
-It includes 62 wooden houses dating to 1930s, which, together with its historic urban layout, are included on the national heritage list.
+It includes 62 wooden houses dating to the 1930s, which, together with its historic urban layout, are included on the national heritage list.
 The neighbourhood is connected with Wola via a tramway.

 At 49 Kaliskiego Street, is placed the Church Our Lady of the Sharp Gate, which operates as a civilian and military parish church of Catholic devotion.
 Next to it is also located the Bemowo Cemetery.

 To the north of Boernerowo is located the Warsaw Babice Airport.